python/cpython/Doc/library/os.rst

 .. function:: fork()

    Fork a child process.
-Return ``0`` in the child, the child's process id in the parent.
+Return ``0`` in the child and the child's process id in the parent.
 Availability: Macintosh, Unix.